-MU-MP 421 Senior Recital/Project (1)
+MU-MP 421 Senior Recital (1)

-This course provides instruction through

-integrating concepts of lower level courses and the junior recital or project into a project or recital.
-Study includes compiling music for a recital program or designing a project and marketing the recital or project presentation.
+This course provides instruction through integrating concepts of lower level courses and the junior recital/project into a recital.
+Study includes compiling music for a recital program and marketing the recital.
 Prerequisite: MU-MP 321 and Permission of the instructor.